dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/routed-events-overview.md

 <xref:System.Windows.RoutedEventHandler> is the basic routed event handler delegate.
 For routed events that are specialized for certain controls or scenarios, the delegates to use for the routed event handlers also might become more specialized, so that they can transmit specialized event data.
 For instance, in a common input scenario, you might handle a <xref:System.Windows.UIElement.DragEnter> routed event.
 Your handler should implement the <xref:System.Windows.DragEventHandler> delegate.
 By using the most specific delegate, you can process the <xref:System.Windows.DragEventArgs> in the handler and read the <xref:System.Windows.DragEventArgs.Data%2A> property, which contains the clipboard payload of the drag operation.

-For a complete example of how to add an event handler to an element using [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)], see [Handle a Routed Event](how-to-handle-a-routed-event.md).
+For a complete example of how to add an event handler to an element using XAML, see [Handle a Routed Event](how-to-handle-a-routed-event.md).

 Adding a handler for a routed event in an application that is created in code is straightforward.
 Routed event handlers can always be added through a helper method <xref:System.Windows.UIElement.AddHandler%2A> (which is the same method that the existing backing calls for `add`.)
 However, existing WPF routed events generally have backing implementations of `add` and `remove` logic that allow the handlers for routed events to be added by a language-specific event syntax, which is more intuitive syntax than the helper method.
 The following is an example usage of the helper method: